Articles and Production Jobs

 - Then add a Collection(s) if necessary.

-Figure 2: The New Article dialog with the General Properties tab selected.
+Figure 2: The Create Article dialog with the General Properties tab selected.

 - Switch to the File Properties tab and enter all article-specific information.